WC (rapper)

-William LaShawn Calhoun Jr. (born February 3, 1970), better known by his stage name WC (pronounced "dub-c"), is an American rapper and actor.
-He originally was a rapper in the group Low Profile and later formed his group WC and the Maad Circle, who first succeeded with the single "Ain't A Damn Thang Changed".
+William LaShawn Calhoun Jr. (born February 3, 1970), known professionally as WC (pronounced "dub-c"), is an American rapper and actor.
+He originally was a rapper of the group Low Profile and later formed his group WC and the Maad Circle, who first succeeded with the single "Ain't A Damn Thang Changed".
 He later started a solo career and has released four solo albums.
-He is also well known for being a member of the rap supergroup Westside Connection with West Coast rappers Ice Cube and Mack 10.
+He is also well known for being a member of the rap supergroup Westside Connection with fellow West Coast rappers Ice Cube and Mack 10.

-Early life
+Personal life

-William Calhoun, Jr. was born in Houston, Texas on February 3, 1970.
-He moved to South Central, Los Angeles as a child.
+William Calhoun, Jr. was born in Houston on February 3, 1970.

-Calhoun, Jr is still an active member of the Crips Gang Set under the hood NHC or Neighborhood Crip.
-He has a cousin in Denver, Colorado Earnest G. Campbell of Denver's Eastside Gangster Crips.